epiphyt/form-block/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/form-block)

 == Changelog ==

+= 1.5.0 =
+* Added: Support for input groups based on HTML `fieldset` element
+* Added: Support for lists in the output
+* Added: Support for adding a form label
+* Added: Support for `autocomplete` attribute
+* Added: Support for the `spellcheck` attribute
+* Removed: Default added consent checkbox (since it’s not legally required)

 = 1.4.2 =
 * Fixed: Validation issues for separated date fields